spideruci/RIPR-framework/README.md

 docker cp arm:/commons-text/project/target/everything/ .
 ```

-**hashResult.csv** contains formatted processed data.
+**hashResult.csv:** contains CSV-formatted processed data.
-**0snakey.png** demonstrates an example of localized RIPR analysis for a production class and test class for the Apache commons-text subject program.
+**0snakey.png:** demonstrates an example of localized RIPR analysis for a specific production class and test class for the Apache commons-text subject program.
-**everything directory** contains the raw data organization structure where each zip file contains data for one mutation
+**everything directory:** This directory houses the raw data organization structure.
+Each compressed (zip) file within this directory encapsulates data pertaining to a specific mutation.
-For Intel-based laptops

 ## Raw Data Explanation

 Under **everything directory**, one could understand the organizing structure of raw data of RIPR analysis:
   1) each zip file contains raw data for one mutation and the name of the zip file is the hashed value of the mutation.